j3xugit/RaptorX-3DModeling/README.md

 Server/

-Meanwhile, BuildFeatures/ is for generating MSAs and input features for angle/contact/distance/orientation prediction, DL4DistancePrediction4/ for contact/distance/orientation prediction, DL4PropertyPrediction/ for property prediction, and Folding/ for 3D modeling.
+This RaptorX package consists of 4 major modules: BuildFeatures/ for generating multiple sequence alignment (MSAs) and input features for angle/contact/distance/orientation prediction, DL4DistancePrediction4/ for contact/distance/orientation prediction, DL4PropertyPrediction/ for local structure property prediction, and Folding/ for building 3D models.

+To predict contact/distance/orientation and fold a protein, you may simply run RaptorX-3DModeling/Server/RaptorXFolder.sh, but before doing this some external packages and databases shall be installed and configured.

-** Required external packages
+## Required external packages for all modules ##

 1) anaconda or miniconda for Python 2.7